NinjaMuffin08/ESX_News/README.md

 3. Add to start
 4. Use the export function to open.
 I have a button in my phone which has a news logo.
 You can use AIOmenu etc.
 5. En fucking joy
-6. Credit me on your server patchnotes
+6. Credit on your server patchnotes

-DO NOT EDIT OR DISTRIBUTE WITHOUT PERMISSION.
+DO NOT DISTRIBUTE WITHOUT PERMISSION.

 DISCORD.ME/NAPAPIIRI